-• The Baldi and Sabliere properties are now in the REIT's Asset Recycling Plan.
-The main tenants for these properties vacated the properties positioning the REIT to proceed with redevelopment plans which are currently in review.
-Several nonbinding offers from developers were received in 2023 for each property.
-For Sabliere, located downtown Paris, additional offers were received subsequent to year end and are being assessed.
-A sale of the Sabliere property at the Q4 2024 appraised value, in line with offers at hand, could generate CAD\$12.5 million of cash readily available..
-Plans for the Baldi property are underway and a building permit is being obtained.
-A sale of this asset at fair market value (CAD\$26,762; EUR18,800), considering actual low LTV of 18%, would generate CAD\$21 million of cash.
+• The REIT's strategy is to sell mature assets where it believes value can be maximized and utilize the new capital to invest in higher return AFFO accretive opportunities.
+The Baldi and Sabliere properties: the main tenants for these properties vacated the properties positioning the REIT to proceed with redevelopment plans which are currently in review.
+Several non-binding offers from developers were received in 2023 for each property.
+For Sabliere, located downtown Paris, an offer received in Q1 2024, is being assessed and could lead to a sale in Q4 2024.
+A disposition of the Sabliere property at fair value (supported by the Q4 2023 external appraisal), could generate \$12.5 million of cash.
+Plans for the Baldi property are underway with the public organization managing the zoning.
+A long-run sale (2 years) is anticipated to maximize exit value and attract value-add players with a building permit ready to be granted.
+A sale of this asset at fair market value (\$27,162; €18,800), would generate \$21 million of cash.

 To offset the impact of the vacancy in these properties and to mitigate risk, management is considering short and longer-term rental opportunities until the properties are redeveloped or sold.
+In Q1 2024, a new two-year 6,100 square foot lease was signed at Sabliere.

-Management is advancing plans to redevelop or sell the vacant 335,000 sq.ft.
-Arcueil property, located five minutes from the Paris southern ring road.
-Management is engaging with a developer, on an exclusivity agreement, to sell this property near its actual appraised value (EUR59.8 million; CAD\$85,703) with a building permit application and change of the local zoning plan as a prerequisite.
-Management is engaged in debt service negotiation with the senior lender to decrease amortization (presently 9% amortization per year).
-A sale at Q4 2023 last fair market value could generate CAD\$41 million of cash, that could be partly available for reinvestment in the redevelopment project.
+• Management is advancing plans to redevelop or sell the vacant 335,000 sq.ft.
+Arcueil property, located five minutes from the southern Paris ring road.
+Management confirmed its engagement with a developer, in an exclusive agreement, to sell this property at a price near its actual adjusted fair value (€50.0 million; \$72,340).
+Arcueil city hall approved the redevelopment project, and building permit application and zoning change is expected to follow.
+A sale commitment could be signed in Q2 2024 to confirm transaction terms, with a final exchange contract in Q4 2025.
+Pursuant to these advanced negotiations, management will engage in discussions with the senior lender to decrease amortization (presently 9% amortization per year).
+A sale at fair value could generate \$25 million of cash, that could be partly available for reinvestment in the redevelopment project.